graphcore-research/unit-scaling/docs/user_guide.rst

 The next step is to understand the scales present in the initial (non-unit-scaled) model.
-This analysis can be tricky to implement, particularly in the backward pass, so we provide a tool to make this analysis easy for users:
+This analysis can be tricky to implement, particularly in the backward pass, so we provide a tool to make this analysis easier:
-:code:`unit_scaling.utils.analyse_module`.
+:py:func:`unit_scaling.utils.analyse_module`.

-Using :code:`torch.fx`, this provides a line-by-line breakdown of a given model, alongside the scale of the output tensor for each operation, in both the forward and backward pass.
+Using :external+pytorch:py:mod:`torch.fx`, this provides a line-by-line breakdown of a given model, alongside the scale of the output tensor for each operation, in both the forward and backward pass.